kasamikona/Loopy-Tools/README.md

 development work on the Casio Loopy.
 There isn't a whole lot here yet.
 The collection will grow as time goes on, but some parts may split off into dedicated repos.

+## Related repositories

+[Loopy-Schematics](https://github.com/kasamikona/Loopy-Schematics): Schematics for various parts and accessories.

 ## Repo Contents

 - CompilerTemplate: A preliminary C toolchain for compiling very simple Loopy code.
 - Documentation: Research findings and datasheets.
-- Hardware: Parts for custom designed hardware like flash carts, mods etc.
+- Hardware: Parts for custom designed hardware.
 - SerialDumper: A tool to dump cartridges using the Loopy console itself with a serial mod.
 - Tools: General tools and scripts for ROM analysis and manipulation etc.
 - Wanwan: Tools and scripts focused on researching and modifying the Wanwan Aijou Monogatari game.